nwaxiomatic/symbios-react/src/static/md/posts/2018/2018-04-10-False-Witness.md

 ---
 layout: media
 title: "False Witness - In The Dark"
+tags:
   categories: visual
 blurb: "In collaboration with Enayet Kabir as Studio Fluora for False Witness' In The Dark EP"
 show_blurb: true
-ads: false
-share: false
+type: collab
 show_url: flase
 image:
   id: 40825663805